Dreaming381/Latios-Framework-Documentation/Mimic/Mecanim Runtime.md

-# Mecanim Runtime
+# Mecanim Runtime Addon

-Kinemation includes a Mecanim runtime, so that you can use the old familiar tools in your Latios Framework project.
+Mimic includes a Mecanim runtime as an addod, so that you can use the old familiar tools in your Latios Framework project.

-Note: Mecanim functionality is **Experimental** and is a community-contributed feature.
+Note: Mecanim functionality is an **Addon** and is a community-contributed feature.
 Bugfixes cannot be guaranteed.
 Sovogal is the primary contributor.

 ## Setup

-If you used one of the standard bootstraps, then the Mecanim runtime will already be set up and ready to go.
-Otherwise, the Mecanim runtime uses a separate set of installers alongside the Kinemation installers.
+If you used one of the standard bootstraps, you will find the Mecanim installers present in the bootstrap but commented out.
+Uncomment these lines to start using Mecanim.

-The Mecanim runtime will only take affect when an Animator is baked with a valid *Animator Controller*.
+The Mecanim runtime will only take effect when an Animator is baked with a valid *Animator Controller*.
 If this field is left null, then it is assumed the character is a static pose or is being driven by usage of the low-level animation APIs.